 Heartworm testing is a simple procedure that saves pets' lives.
 It is inexpensive and one of the easiest things an owner can do to help keep their pet healthy.
 I strongly urge all pet owners reading this article to have their veterinary practitioner test their pets for heartworm regularly.

-Ben Butler, President and CEO of gentlebim.com, is a professional writer, copywriter, and editor with over five years experience.
+Ben Butler, President and CEO of gentlebim.com, is a professional writer, copywriter, VA, and editor with over five years experience.
 His clients range from mom-and-pop internet stores in England to multi-million dollar companies in the United States.

 Rainbow Crumbs for You